flash-oss/lil-csv/README.md

   - `options.lineTerminator` - String character, the new line character used within that file.
   - `options.header` - Boolean, or Array of string, or Object.
 Default is `true`.
     - Boolean
-      - `true` - autodetect column names (header) from the `rows`.
-If `rows` data are objects, then keys would be the column names.
-If `rows` are arrays, then the first row is assumed to be the header.
+      - `true` - autodetect column names (header) from the first row in the `rows`.
+If first row is an object, then its keys would be the column names.
+If first row is an array, then it is assumed to be the header.
       - `false` - generate CSV from `rows` without any column names (header).
     - Array - array of strings to override all column names.
 If `rows` are objects, then each column name must match object keys.
     - Object - generate CSV from these columns **ONLY**.